wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 #### *FORK* the project to your own repository and clone it to your machine to make changes.

 ## Update
+* [20181030] Might need to return this laptop back to Lenovo and get a new one.
+Mine showed some flaws.
+* [20181030] Uploaded INSTALL4.0 and some BOOT post installations. iGPU weird with injected ioreg and fakeid on intelGFX.
+* [20181028] Clover seemed to have DriverUEFI64 support FileVault2.
+I still don't recommended it, especially DURING INSTALL.
-* [20181027] DO NOT USE FILEVAULT DURING INSTALLATION!!!
-100% DISK BREAK AFTER REBOOT GUARANTEED.
+* [20181027] ~~DO NOT USE FILEVAULT!!!
+100% DISK BREAK AFTER REBOOT GUARANTEED.~~
 * [20181027] Officially starting this project because I bought a Thinkpad X1E.
 Thank you for support!

 ## Introduction